AntonRomankovSetronica/barrage-school-ecatalog/README.md

       ```
       http://localhost:8080/e-catalog/api/v1/products/search?q=text
       ```
     * Create MR and send it to your mentor.
-He will review your code and go through your comments.
+He will review it and go through your comments.